QunnorQuarantine/frontend/README.md

-# My Portfolio
+# My Frontend Portfolio

-Welcome to my portfolio!
-Here you can see my projects as a Front-End Developer.
+Welcome to my frontend portfolio.
+Here you can find my personal projects built with HTML, CSS and JavaScript.

 ---